Shah9il/mongoDB/README.md

 ## Delete/Drop Database
 > If you have not selected any database, then it will delete default 'test' database.
 ```
->use latestdb
+>use test
-switched to db latestdb
+switched to db test
 >db.dropDatabase()
+{ "dropped" : "test", "ok" : 1 }
 ```

 ### Help & Stats & Version